ErminaTrontzou/Album-Viewer-Frontend/README.md

 Welcome to the Album Viewer Site, a modern and interactive platform designed to enhance music discovery.
 This project is an Angular-based web application that provides an engaging interface for exploring albums across various genres.

 # Demo
-### Add link for live demo
+> Add link for live demo

 ## Overview
 - **Browse Albums**: Discover albums with ease, featuring top recent releases and categorized collections.
 - **Sort & Filter**: Customize your album viewing experience with sorting options and filters based on genre, artist, and release year.
-- -**Responsive Design**: Accessible on any device, offering a seamless user experience whether you're on mobile or desktop.
+- **Responsive Design**: Accessible on any device, offering a seamless user experience whether you're on mobile or desktop.
--

 ## Technologies
 - **Angular**: Leveraging the power of Angular for a responsive and interactive frontend.
 - **MDB UI Kit**: Utilizing Material Design Bootstrap UI kit for stylish and intuitive components.